paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 1. Use `table(data$tweet_created_at_date)` to find out how man observations there are per date.
-2. Then aggregate the dataset and count the observations but now grouping according to the date.
+2. Then aggregate the dataset and count the observations but now grouping according to the date variable `tweet_created_at_date`.
 3. Now aggregate the dataset according to two variables (`tweet_created_at_date`, `party`), to find how the members of which party tweeted the most across the days.
 4. Since not all the data is shown in the console try out the `filter` function to only show subsets of the data.